nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

 = 0.5.0 =
 Added E-commerce feature, and modified the 'content-email' & 'content-single-ticket' template files, and datetime display.
+Refactored some of the queries to perform faster.